 Diabetic retinopathy – causes changes in the blood vessels of the retina.
 The complications start when high blood sugar causes loss of capillaries and thus reduced oxygen, triggering a repair response that stimulates new blood vessel growth in an attempt to bring more oxygen to the choking retina.

 Diabetes Distress (DD) – refers to all the fears and worries that people with diabetes experience on a daily basis.
 Fear of complications or the fear of hypoglycemia are examples of the types of concerns that may cause DD.

 Diabulimia (also known as ED-DMT1) – a life-threatening and unhealthy practice of withholding insulin to lose weight.

 Flash glucose monitor (FGM) – similar to a CGM, flash glucose monitors continuously receive glucose levels from a sensor on the body, however, the user must “ask” for the glucose readings by waving the receiver over the sensor.
 Most common FGM used: FreeStyle Libre.

-Graves’ disease – the result of an overactive thyroid and occurs far less frequently in people with Type 1.
+Graves’ disease – the result of an overactive thyroid.
+(Graves’ disease occurs far less frequently in people with type 1 diabetes.)

 Glucagon – a hormone produced by the pancreas that increases blood sugar by promoting the breakdown of glycogen in the liver.